-'The essence of counselling is the establishment of a therapeutic relationship in which the client experiences being heard and understood with sensitivity,' explains Gerry Willmore, head of professional standards at the National Counselling Society.
+'The essence of counselling is the establishment of a therapeutic relationship in which the client experiences being heard and understood with sensitivity,' explains Kate Mahoney, professional standards manager at the National Counselling Society (NCS).
 'An effective counsellor can communicate empathic understanding as well as being able to listen carefully.'
-Ammanda Major, counsellor and clinical operations manager at counselling charity Relate, agrees.
+Ammanda Major, head of service quality and clinical practice at counselling charity Relate, agrees.
 'Advanced listening skills are important, these can be learned through training courses although some people find that this skill comes more naturally than others.'

 Resilience, patience and humility

 The work of a counsellor can be very intense and demanding.
 'You need to develop sufficient emotional robustness and a high degree of self-reflexivity,' says Ammanda.
 'You will also need a capacity for self-care and a willingness to recognise your own limitations,' adds Kate.

 Not technically a skill, but essential none the less.
 For a lasting and gratifying career you will need to remain curious and committed to improving the emotional wellbeing of your clients.
 Being able to demonstrate real interest in clients' individual situations will promote a positive and trusting client-counsellor relationship.

 The British Association of Counselling and Psychotherapy (BACP) recommend a three-step process to qualification